Code-Institute-Submissions/eugeneteo88-project4-django/README.md

 ## SCOPE
 The website is a job portal for employee to find job and employer to post new job posting _LOGIN / REGISTER / LOGOUT_
-- user can create an account to post a job listing

 _CREATE_ - user can enter the new job opening.